 Here's some free advice: If you really want to know how to make Aunt Hildy's potato salad and she's still living, make it with her shoulder to shoulder a few times and figure out what she's *really* doing.
 She's done it so many times she doesn't even think about all the little adjustments and special tricks she uses to make it so great.

 Here's how I'm not quite so much of a follower as I used to be.
 First, I can look at a recipe with potential and realize that a certain step or the proportions of a particular ingredient, are just wrong - or a huge waste of time.
 Also, you come to realize that recipes are just templates.
-For example, for years I tried to replicate a family heirloom chicken casserole - sherry, sour cream, and the lamentable Campbell's cream of mushroom soup - only with fresh ingredients.
+For example, for years I tried to replicate a family heirloom chicken casserole - sherry, sour cream, and the famous Campbell's cream of mushroom soup - only with fresh ingredients.
 I finally concluded that without the, er, unusual chemicals they put in condensed Campbell's soup, it was just never going to work.
 The result was going to be pretty good tasting chicken in an ugly looking "broken" (curdled) sauce.